 Benefits offered to employees may include, but not be limited to, health, dental, and vision coverage.
 The school will have workers' compensation insurance.
-Retirement benefits are provided via the State Teachers Retirement System of Ohio (STRS) or the School Employees Retirement System (SERS).
+Retirement benefits are provided via the STRS or the SERS.

 C.13 Dismissal procedures

 In accordance with Revised Code § 3314.03(A)(6), any student who, without a legitimate excuse, fails to participate in seventy-two (72) consecutive hours of learning opportunities will be automatically withdrawn from the school, in accordance with the school's withdrawal procedures.